 FLiSCA Trustees and funders

 FLiSCA currently has eight Trustees, Simon Coombe (chair), Caroline Biebuyck, Lee Newlyn, Florence Rothman, Annette Sharpe, Ruth Fulton, Chloe Alexander, Wags Firmin and Patrick Dawson.

 FLiSCA would like to thank the following organisations for their generous financial assistance:

 We particularly thank all the many people in Freshford and Limpley Stoke who gave so generously of their money, their skills and their time to make it all possible.

-Over almost five successful financial years, FLiSCA has been able to award a large number of small and larger grants for community projects.
+Over ten successful financial years, FLiSCA has been able to award a large number of small and larger grants for community projects.
 See the FLiSCA page of this website for more detail on how the money is spent and how to apply for grants.

 Contact FLiSCA on Tel 01225 722424 (Malcolm Shirley) or email us.